dhutapratama/docs/views.md

 Of course, it's not practical to return entire HTML documents strings directly from your routes and controllers.
 Thankfully, views provide a convenient way to place all of our HTML in separate files.

 Views separate your controller / application logic from your presentation logic and are stored in the `resources/views` directory.
-When using Laravel, view templates are usually written using the [Blade templating language](/docs/{{version}}/blade).
+When using Lets, view templates are usually written using the [Blade templating language](/docs/{{version}}/blade).
 A simple view might look something like this:

 ```blade
 <!-- View stored in resources/views/greeting.blade.php -->